 With a tree branch contacting the top wire, that wire becomes the grounded conductor in the circuit, electrically common with earth ground.
 Therefore, there is no voltage between that wire and ground, but full (high) voltage between the bottom wire and ground.
-Tree branches touching power lines are only one potential source of accidental grounding in a power system.
-Consider another ungrounded power system with no trees in contact, but with two people touching single wires:
+As mentioned previously, tree branches are only one potential source of ground faults in a power system.
+Consider an ungrounded power system with no trees in contact, but this time with two people touching single wires:

 With each person standing on the ground, contacting different points in the circuit, a path for shock current is made through one person, through the earth, and through the other person.
-Even though each person thinks they're safe in only touching a single point in the circuit, their combined actions make for a deadly scenario.
-This is exactly why ungrounded power systems are dangerous: the voltage between any point in the circuit and ground (earth) is unpredictable.
-The only one guaranteed to be safe in this scenario is the bird, who has no connection to earth ground!
-By firmly connecting a designated point in the circuit to earth ground, at least safety can be assured at that one point.
+Even though each person thinks they're safe in only touching a single point in the circuit, their combined actions create a deadly scenario.
+In effect, one person acts as the ground fault which makes it unsafe for the other person.
+This is exactly why ungrounded power systems are dangerous: the voltage between any point in the circuit and ground (earth) is unpredictable, because a ground fault could appear at any point in the circuit at any time.
+The only character guaranteed to be safe in these scenarios is the bird, who has no connection to earth ground at all!
+By firmly connecting a designated point in the circuit to earth ground ("grounding" the circuit), at least safety can be assured at that one point.
 This is more assurance of safety than having no ground connection at all.